-- 3.1.1 The Trust and its contractors will ensure that a pest control contract is in operation at all times.
-The contract will be monitored and managed by Estates and Facilities Department nominated officers against the contract specification. - 3.1.2 All pesticides used by the Trust's pest control contractor will be approved in accordance with the Control of Pesticides Regulations (COPR) 1986 (as amended 1997), be strictly controlled and monitored and fully comply with the requirements of the Control of Substances Hazardous to Health (COSHH) Regulations 2002. - 3.1.3 The pest control contractor shall carry out routine inspections of Trust premises in line with frequency set out in the contract specification. - 3.1.4 The pest control contractor is required to respond to emergency call out visits within six (6) hours of the call out.
-Automatic follow up visits will be made by the Pest Control Contractor to monitor and undertake further treatment following the initial treatment undertaken during emergency call outs. - 3.1.3 Due to particular vulnerability of catering areas there will be a strict timetable of inspection.
-Main catering areas, including dining rooms and production kitchens will be inspected at a defined frequency. - 3.1.4 The pest control contractor will use active measures to prevent pest activity and to monitor the pest situation on site.
-These may include: - > Rodent monitors will be placed externally around sites for any activity. - Identifying where any additional electronic fly killing units may be needed within food handling areas.
+- 3.1.1.
+The Trust and its contractors will ensure that a pest control contract is in operation at all times.
+The contract will be monitored and managed by the Estates and Facilities Department nominated officers, against the contract specification. - 3.1.2.
+All pesticides used by the Trust's pest control contractor will be approved in accordance with the Control of Pesticides Regulations (COPR) 1986 (as amended 1997), be strictly controlled and monitored and fully comply with the requirements of the Control of Substances Hazardous to Health (COSHH) Regulations 2002. - 3.1.3.
+The pest control contractor shall carry out routine inspections of Trust premises in line with frequency set out in the contract specification. - 3.1.4.
+The pest control contractor is required to respond to emergency call out visits within six (6) hours of the call out (within working hours or first thing the next morning).
+Automatic follow up visits will be made by the Pest Control Contractor to monitor and undertake further treatment following the initial treatment undertaken during emergency call outs. - 3.1.5.
+Clinical staff shall ensure that the pest control contractor is escorted around the buildings at all times and at the secure sites, the domestic supervisor will arrange for the pest control contractor to be escorted. - 3.1.6.
+Due to the particular vulnerability of catering areas there will be a strict timetable of inspection.
+Main catering areas, including dining rooms, regen, ADL and production kitchens will be inspected at a defined frequency. - 3.1.7.
+The pest control contractor will use active measures to prevent pest activity and to monitor the pest situation on site.
+These may include:

-- Insect monitors, these are sticky boards which are placed in specific areas to monitor the types and number of insects within the area.

-- Identifying the need for additional fly screens in food handling areas to prevent insects from entering buildings whilst the windows are open.

-- > Chemical pesticides, if necessary to remove a pest infestation.

-- 3.1.5 Each routine, follow-up or emergency call-out visit will be documented in the form of a written treatment report, with one copy (hard copy) kept on Trust premises and a secondary copy stored on contractors electronic reporting portal.
-The written treatment report contains the following detail:

-- Trust premises and area(s) inspected

-- Contract and works number

-- > Date and time in and time out

-- > Type of visit Routine, follow up or call-out

-- Pesticide used and its quantity

-- Treatment detail

-- Status of pests/hygiene

-- Any proofing, monitors, housekeeping or hygiene recommendations to eliminate the reason or cause of infestation.

-- > Technicians name and signature

-- Client (Trust) name and signature
+- Rodent monitors will be placed externally around sites for any activity. - Identifying where any additional electronic fly killing units may be needed within food handling areas. - Insect monitors, these are sticky boards which are placed in specific areas to monitor the types and number of insects within the area. - Identifying the need for additional fly screens in food handling areas to prevent insects from entering buildings whilst the windows are open. - Chemical pesticides, if necessary to remove a pest infestation. - 3.1.8.
+Each routine, follow-up or emergency call-out visit will be documented in the form of a written treatment report, with one copy (hard copy) kept on Trust premises and a secondary copy stored on contractors electronic reporting portal.
+The written treatment report contains the following detail: - Trust premises and area(s) inspected Contract and works number - Date and time in and time out - Type of visit Routine, follow up or call-out Pesticide used and its quantity - Treatment detail - Status of pests/hygiene - Any proofing, monitors, housekeeping or hygiene recommendations to eliminate the reason or cause of infestation. - Technicians name and signature - Client (Trust) name and signature

-3.2 Reporting Pests
+3.2.
+Reporting Pests

-3.2.1 All sightings of pests or evidence of their existence should be reported in the first instance to either the Estates and Facilities Department or directly to the Pest Control contractor's helpdesk.
+3.2.1.
+All sightings of pests or evidence of their existence should be reported in the first instance to the Estates and Facilities Department and Amey/Equans Helpdesk ...
 Appendix 4 explains the pest reporting procedure to be followed, making sure that an Eclipse Incident form is completed.

-3.3 Prevention of Pests
+3.3.
+Prevention of Pests